laravel/docs/validation.md

 <a name="rule-lt"></a>
 #### lt:_field_

 The field under validation must be less than the given _field_.
 The two fields must be of the same type.
-Strings, numerics, arrays, and files are evaluated using the same conventions as the `size` rule.
+Strings, numeric strings, arrays, and files are evaluated using the same conventions as the `size` rule.

 <a name="rule-lte"></a>
 #### lte:_field_

 The field under validation must be less than or equal to the given _field_.
 The two fields must be of the same type.
-Strings, numerics, arrays, and files are evaluated using the same conventions as the `size` rule.
+Strings, numeric strings, arrays, and files are evaluated using the same conventions as the `size` rule.

 <a name="rule-max"></a>
 #### max:_value_

 The field under validation must be less than or equal to a maximum _value_.
-Strings, numerics, arrays, and files are evaluated in the same fashion as the [`size`](#rule-size) rule.
+Strings, numeric strings, arrays, and files are evaluated in the same fashion as the [`size`](#rule-size) rule.

 <a name="rule-mimetypes"></a>
 #### mimetypes:_text/plain_,...